nicoquant/Econometrics-from-Scratch/README.md

 # garch11.py

-One can find a garch(1,1) model.
-It will be extended to a garch(p,q) soon.
+This script show the implementation of a garch(1,1) model.
+The extention to a garch(p,q) have been made and will soon be released.

 # PCA.py

 This implementation of PCA comes from the paper The JK method (H. F. Kaiser, 1971).

+Incomming soon:
+  - Decision Tree
+  - Random Forest
+  - Gradient Bossting for classification

 Note: I am aware that errors/ wrong implementations are possible and I please you to send me an email if you notice an (some) error(s).
 It would be very helpful, and will help me to improve myself.
 Here is my mail address: nicolas.manelli013@gmail.com